leowz/fitleiOSAppGitBook/chapter1.md

 > ![](/assets/Pasted image at 2017_05_10 02_45 PM.png)

 Related informations will be shown on the view including size and recommendation size.
-Try on cloth can be cancelled by press cancel button in the clothes info preview view.
-Cancel button is bind with `undoSimulation()` and by pressing cancel button, the whole try on pipe line will be cancelled.
+Try on cloth can be cancelled by press cancel button in the clothes info preview view. `cancelButton` button is bind with `undoSimulation()` action and by pressing `cancelButton` the whole try on pipe line will be cancelled.

 ---